 The Festival of Calendimaggio

-And so Assisi's Springtime ritual has developed into a bloodless combat between the two rival sides or "Parti", who, their former hatreds forgotten, now join together in peace and friendship to celearate the annual miracle of the Return of Spring.
+And so Assisi's Springtime ritual has developed into a bloodless combat between the two rival sides or "Parti" who, their former hatreds forgotten, now join together in peace and friendship to celebrate the annual miracle of the Return of Spring.

-After the challenge and acceptance have been read out in the unforgettable setting provided by the Piazza del Comune with its beautiful Temple of Minerva and Medieval Civic Tower, the Magnificent "Parte de Sotto" and the Right Noble "Parte de Sopra" both retire to their own sectors where, in turn, they bring the legend miraculously to life in the enchanted Spring evening air.
-It almost seems as through the costumed figures which through the narrow streets and the squares, had stepped down from the frescoed walls of the Basilicas and the magnificent "palazzi" in order to recreate the life of times gone by.
-Their tales of love, the Jesters clowning and the delightful dances are accompanied by the sound of-lutes and serenades and exquisite choral song, and illuminated by the flickering torch lights.
+After the challenge and acceptance have been read out in the unforgettable setting provided by the Piazza del Comune, with its beautiful Temple of Minerva and Medieval Civic Tower, the magnificent "Parte de Sotto" and the right noble "Parte de Sopra" both retire to their own sectors where, in turn, they bring the legend miraculously to life in the enchanted Spring evening air.
+It almost seems as through the costumed figures, found through the narrow streets and the squares, had stepped down from the frescoed walls of the Basilicas and the magnificent "palazzi" in order to recreate the life of times gone by.
+Their tales of love, the jesters clowning, and their delightful dances are accompanied by the sound of-lutes and serenades and exquisite choral songs, and illuminated by flickering torch lights.

-The "encounters" between the opposing sides take place in the majestic arena of the Piazza del Comune in a gorgeous spectacle of color and a Flurry of banners.
-During the processions, the dignified and stately progress of the nobles alternates with the clamorous arrival of the joyful commoners, and is interspersed with the jesting of the Fools, the music of the Minstrels and singers, the shrill notes of the clarions and the roll of the drums.
-In additions, each side has in store a number of ingenious surprise with which to capture the sympathy of the spectators, unleash the rousing applause of their supporters, arouse the envy of their opponents and, perhaps even provoke them into replying in some equally derisory fashion.
+The "encounters" between the opposing sides take place in the majestic arena of the Piazza del Comune in a gorgeous spectacle of color and a flurry of banners.
+During the processions, the dignified and stately progress of the nobles alternates with the clamorous arrival of the joyful commoners, and is interspersed with the jesting of the fools, the music of minstrels and singers, the shrill notes of clarions and the roll of drums.
+In additions, each side has in store a number of ingenious surprises with which to capture the sympathy of the spectators, unleash the rousing applause of their supporters, arouse the envy of their opponents and, perhaps, even provoke them into replying in some equally derisory fashion.

 On the final evening it is the choirs of both sides who "do battle" amid a hushed crowd of appreciative spectators.
 There follows the anxious wait for the verdict of the panel of judges and the awarding of the "Palio" which gives rise to a general celebrations whit the winners toasting their triumph, the losers trying to forget their defeat and dreaming of another chance of victory, and everyone rejoicing for the wonderful miracle of Spring.